 During both world wars, people back home planted victory gardens.
 By growing and harvesting their own vegetables, they put less of a strain on the government, which had to feed all the troops overseas.
 But it was so much more than a public relations move.
 By 1944, nearly 20 million victory gardens produced about 8 million tons of food, equaling about 40 percent of the fresh fruits and vegetables consumed in the United States at the time, according to History.

-Now that we're battling climate change, Green America wants us to put on our gardening gloves and start tilling the soil.
-The environmental organization suggests we have the opportunity to use gardens "as a force for change."
+Green America says it's time to put on our gardening gloves once again and start tilling the soil.
+The environmental organization suggests we have the opportunity to use gardens "as a force for change" for the greater good.
+This particular organization is focused on fighting climate change, but this push to garden is a positive step no matter what enemy you're fighting.

 Yes, that's a lot of gardens, but the goal is hardly unrealistic, Green America points out.
 According to the National Gardening Association, 42 million U.S. households are already growing food at home or in a community garden.
 With some new gardens and some changes to existing gardens, the U.S. could be awash in homegrown produce.